This easy Spicy Peach Chutney is easy to make and goes great with pork chops, grilled chicken, charcuterie boards, or on grilled cheese sandwiches!

 - 5-Minute Pineapple Salsa With Jalapeno (Goes great on pork!)

 - 4 lbs ripe peaches

 - 2 cloves garlic, diced

 - 2 tablespoon fresh ginger, peeled and minced

 - 12 cardamom pods, lightly cracked

-- Combine the brown sugar, vinegar, garlic, ginger, onion and cardamom in a medium cast-iron pot.
-Simmer over low heat until onion has softened.
+- Combine the brown sugar, vinegar, garlic, ginger, onion, and cardamom in a medium cast-iron pot.
+Simmer over low heat until the onion has softened.
 Add peaches, chilies, and salt and continue to simmer until the peaches are soft and translucent, about an hour.

 - Allow the chutney to cool, and transfer it to your storage jars.
 You may choose to can the chutney, or, put it into pretty glass jars to give as a gift.